-SDA and SIL must be purchased from different providers
+4 SDA and SIL will be purchased from different providers

-The NDIS rules say that participants who have both SDA and SIL in their plans must purchase these supports from different providers.
+The NDIS rules say that participants who have both SDA and

+SIL in their plans should purchase these supports from different organisations (service providers).

-This means that the SDA provider (that provides your house) and your SIL provider (the support workers that help you) must be different organisations.
+This means that the SDA provider (that provides your house) and your SIL provider (the support workers that help you) should be different organisations.
 This is a big change.